Function Approximation in Numerically Rank-Deficient Bases: Discretization of Fourier extension frames

-\end{theorem} \begin{proof} In~\cite{webb2020pointwise} a related kernel is being analysed as a means to determine the pointwise convergence behaviour of Fourier extensions.
-More specifically, in~\cite{webb2020pointwise}, the kernel $K_N(x,y)$ is analysed, which we relate to the inverse Christoffel function $k_n$ in our setting via
+\end{theorem} \begin{proof} In~\cite{webb2020pointwise} a related kernel is being analyzed as a means to determine the pointwise convergence behaviour of Fourier extensions.
+More specifically, in~\cite{webb2020pointwise}, the kernel $K_N(x,y)$ is analyzed, which we relate to the inverse Christoffel function $k$ in our setting via

 We can, therefore, restrict ourselves to the analysis of $K_N(x,x)$ for $x \in [-1,1]$.
 The result can now be obtained by combining~\cite[Theorem 4.1]{webb2020pointwise} with~\cite[eq.
 8]{webb2020pointwise}, which is valid for large degree $n$ and for $x \in [1-\delta,1]$ for some $\delta > 0$.
 After expanding all quantities for large $n$ and plugging in $x = 1$, one obtains the asymptotic result via lengthy but straightforward calculations.
-The inequality $\|k_n\|_{L^\infty[-W,W]} \geq k_n(W)$ holds since $\|k_n\|_{L^\infty[-W,W]} = \|k_n\|_\infty$. \end{proof}
+The inequality $\|k\|_{L^\infty} \geq k(W)$ holds since $\sup_{x \in X} \lvert k(x) \rvert = \max_{x \in X} \lvert k(x) \rvert$. \end{proof}